Delirium Vs. Dementia – Understanding The Differences

 Delirium vs. dementia

 While delirium and dementia may be characterized by symptoms like memory problems, confusion, and visual hallucinations, they differ in several ways.
-Dementia develops slowly over months or years, while delirium usually has an abrupt onset and usually lasts for a few days.
+Dementia develops slowly over months or years, while delirium usually has an abrupt onset and may last for a few days.
 During that time, a person may become more confused, sleepier, or drowsier than usual.
-Patients with either condition are at a higher risk of complications, including increased mortality, highlighting the importance of consulting a doctor immediately if severe signs or symptoms arise.
+Individuals with either condition are at a higher risk of complications, including increased mortality, highlighting the importance of consulting a doctor immediately if severe signs or symptoms arise.

 Delirium may sometimes be a symptom of underlying dementia, but these two conditions are recognized as separate diagnoses in the DSM-5.
 When making a diagnosis, a doctor may carefully consider the similarities between delirium and dementia, which include confusion, agitation, and delusions.

-Doctors can often diagnose accurately based on how quickly the symptoms appear or subside, how much symptoms change within a day, and other aspects of a person’s health that may influence this case.
+Doctors can often accurately diagnose based on how quickly the symptoms appear or subside, how much they change within a day, and other aspects of a person’s health that may influence this case.

 Treatment for delirium

-Depending on the cause of delirium, treatments can vary.
-In many cases, it’s recommended to prevent delirium in the first place.
-For example, healthcare professionals might recommend supportive measures, such as using hearing aids for someone in the hospital who has hearing problems, to prevent delirium.
+Treatments can vary depending on the cause of delirium.
+In some cases, treatment is recommended to prevent delirium in the first place.
+For example, healthcare professionals might recommend supportive measures, such as using hearing aids for someone in the hospital who has hearing problems.

 To treat delirium, a medical team might address medical concerns that could cause the condition.
 They might address low blood sugar, monitor your metabolism, prescribe antibiotics for an infection, or take other medical actions to stabilize your mental and physical health.
+Behavioral modifications, reorientation, and environmental familiarity are imperative to treat delirium.
 Psychotherapy can also help individuals address the cognitive and emotional symptoms of delirium.
 With an accurate health assessment and a proactive, compassionate response, the symptoms of delirium often improve.

 Treatment for dementia